sbliven/docker-gaviewer/README.rst

 docker-gaviewer
 =============
-GAviewer was written by Leo Durst as a companion to the book 'Geometric Algebra for Computer Science.'
-This provides a docker container to run gaviewer.
+GAviewer was written to explore geometric algebra visually and as a companion to the book 'Geometric Algebra for Computer Science' by Leo Durst, Daniel Fontijne and Stephen Mann.
+This provides a graphical docker container to run gaviewer.

 Overview
 --------